latchbio/latch/docs/source/basics/latch_develop_example.md

 3 directories, 6 files
 ```

-Uncomment some of the code in `main.py` to get this example:
+Uncomment some of the code in `main.py` to get this:

 ```python
 # Import task functions from our workflow